jundalisay/superblist/content/en/research/descartes/world/chapter-08b.md

 ---
 heading: "Chapter 8b"
-title: "The Birth of Aethereal Fire"
+title: "The Birth of Electromgnetism from Spacetime"
 weight: 19
 image: "/covers/world.jpg"
-description: "The matter that came out from around the parts of the aethereal air were broken and had the small points of their angles dulled from rounding off.
-These necessarily had to go faster than the aethereal air"
+description: "Parts of [spacetime] the air-aether broke off and dulled, making them go faster than the air-aether"
 contributors: ['Rene Descartes']
 icon: "/icons/descartes.png"
 ---